igorkulman/coding-journal/content/post/2018-07-18-creating-your-own-xcode-templates.md

 All the Xcode custom file templates are located in `~/Library/Developer/Xcode/Templates/File Templates` and grouped into sections by their folder name.
 If you want Xcode to show a "Custom" section at the bottom of the new file dialog, just create a `~/Library/Developer/Xcode/Templates/File Templates/Custom` folder.

+{{% img-responsive "/images/XcodeTemplates.png" %}}

 ### File template structure

 Each file template is a separate folder with a name ending in `.xctemplate`.
-If you want to create a "ViewController with Delegate" file template, you have to create a folder named `ViewController with Delegate.xctemplate` in `~/Library/Developer/Xcode/Templates/File Templates/Custom`.
+If you want to create a simle "Swift Class" file template, you have to create a folder named `ViewController with Delegate.xctemplate` in `~/Library/Developer/Xcode/Templates/File Templates/Custom`.

 Each file template folder should contain at least 3 files: